lamon22/xrnn/readme.md

 *   **Andrea** - [GitHub Profile](https://github.com/andreaunitn)
 *   **Michele** - [GitHub Profile](https://github.com/lamon22)

+For any question regarding the implementation, please open an issue in this repository or contact me at andrea.tomasoni2000@gmail.com.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).